Recovery-Oriented Cognitive Therapy (CT-R)

 January 17, 2018: Discovering Meaningful Aspirations and Taking Action with CT-R

-In part 2 Paul Grant and Ellen Inverso discuss eliciting an individual’s hopes and dreams for motivating and energizing recovery via CT-R.
+In part 2 Paul Grant and Ellen Inverso discussed eliciting an individual’s hopes and dreams for motivating and energizing recovery via CT-R. View the recording.

-In part 3, Paul Grant and Ellen Inverso focus on the use of CT-R in multidisciplinary services, energizing both the person and the team members.
+In part 3, Paul Grant and Ellen Inverso focused on the use of CT-R in multidisciplinary services, energizing both the person and the team members.
+View the recording.

 In part 4, Arthur Evans, CEO of the American Psychological Association (APA) and Paul Grant focus on the systemic large-scale implementation of CT-R sharing evidence of culture change.